anila-intelops/readme-sample/README.md

 ### Pod Restart Check

-- Pod status check is a custom check that requires manual enabling.
+- Pod restart check is a custom check that requires manual enabling.

 - The Pod Restarts Check checks for excessive pod restarts in a given `POD_NAMESPACE`.